ersingt/GA/projects/project_capstone-master/README.md

 #### Results:
 This analysis mapped the mean z-scores of each variable within each cluster to a radar plot (sometimes called a spider plot).
 These show us relative average values that define each cluster.
 These clusters were then mapped back to the actual census tracts, shopwn below.

+#### Conclusions, Recommendations, and Next Steps:
+This project set oput hoping to understand where and to what extent DC is similar and dissimilar across socio-demographic characteristics.
+The model succeeded in that purpose, but it is somewhat surprising to see how empirically obvious social disparity is in our city.
+In an ideal world, we might expect a sort of tapestry in which segmented clusters were randomly distributed around the city.
+That is not what we observe.
+This analysis offers a fairly bleak reality of our city, and it is our responsibility to investigate and understand those nuances further.
+Below are conclusions from this analysis, as well as some ways to undertake further investigation:

+1. At the census-tract level, DC is geographically segregated.
+This analysis offers a fairly bleak reality of DC.
+2. The spatial outliers are worth further exploration.
+3. Consider running dimensionality reduction on a broader range of variables.
+4. Consider Hierarchical Clustering techniques.
+5. Consider using a smaller unit of analysis, such as 2020 Census Blocks (these will be available late 2021).